Nunavut: Language

 At the time of the census, only English and French were counted as official languages.
 Figures shown are for single-language responses and the percentage of total single-language responses.

-In the 2016 census it was reported that 2,045 people (5.8%) living in Nunavut had no knowledge of either official language of Canada (English or French).
+In the 2016 census, it was reported that 2,045 people (5.8%) living in Nunavut did not know either of the official languages of Canada (English or French).
 The 2016 census also reported that of the 30,135 Inuit in Nunavut, 90.7% could speak either Inuktitut or Inuinnaqtun.

 Religion

 In the 2021 census, Christianity (mainly Anglicanism) constituted 73.5% of Nunavut's population, down from 86% in the 2011 Census.
 The percentage of population which is non-religious has grown from 13% in 2011 to 24.9% in 2021 Census.
 About 1.6% of the population reported another religious affiliation including Aboriginal spirituality, Hinduism, Islam, Buddhism, and others.

 Economy

 CHARS is one of several Arctic research stations in Nunavut.

 The economy of Nunavut is driven by the Inuit and Territorial Government, mining, oil, gas, and mineral exploration, arts, crafts, hunting, fishing, whaling, tourism, transportation, housing development, military, research, and education.
-Currently, one college operates in Nunavut, the Nunavut Arctic College, as well as several Arctic research stations located within the territory.
+One college operates in Nunavut, the Nunavut Arctic College, and several Arctic research stations are located within the territory.
 The new Canadian High Arctic Research Station CHARS is planning for Cambridge Bay and high north Alert Bay Station.

-Iqaluit hosts the annual Nunavut Mining Symposium every April, a tradeshow that showcases the many economic activities ongoing in Nunavut.
+Iqaluit hosts the annual Nunavut Mining Symposium every April, a trade show that showcases the many economic activities ongoing in Nunavut.

-Baffinland Iron Mines Corporation, the operator of the Mary River Mine, is the territory's largest private sector employer with more than 2,600 workers and accounted for 23 per cent of Nunavut's economic activity in 2019.
+Baffinland Iron Mines Corporation, the operator of the Mary River Mine, is the territory's largest private sector employer with more than 2,600 workers, and accounted for 23 per cent of Nunavut's economic activity in 2019.